Mike Hendrick

 Michael Hendrick (22 October 1948 – 26 July 2021) was an English cricketer, who played in thirty Tests and twenty-two One Day Internationals for England from 1973 to 1981.
 He played for Derbyshire from 1969 to 1981, and for Nottinghamshire from 1982 to 1984.
+He was a part of the English squad which finished as runners-up at the 1979 Cricket World Cup.

 Cricket correspondent Colin Bateman remarked, "Hendrick was a lively fast-medium seam bowler who could produce plenty of bounce to trouble county batsmen.
 His 770 first-class wickets came at an impressive cost of just 20 apiece".
 Bateman added, "...he loved to pin batsmen down with his accuracy and force errors, and to do so he bowled negatively and slightly short – too short to take wickets consistently at the top level".

 Early life

 Hendrick was born in Darley Dale, Derbyshire, on 22 October 1948.
 He attended St Mary’s Grammar School in Darlington.
 He first played for Leicestershire Juniors in 1965 and progressed to the Second XI in 1966, playing regularly over the next three years.
 However, he was ultimately released by the county.
 Hendrick later made his first-class debut for Derbyshire in June 1969 against Oxford University, when he took a wicket in each innings but did not have a chance to bat.
 He played one County Championship match in the season, and also took part in the Player's County League.